Radware/DP-Attack-Analyzer/Readme.txt

 # Version Control
 	v0.20.1 - 28 May 2025 (Steve)
-		Improved json error feedback in json_launcher.py
+		Improved json error feedback in json_launcher.py.
-		Improvements to the --date-range argument
+		Improvements to the --date-range argument.
+		Ipqualityscore can now use proxy as well.
-	v0.20.0 - 22 May 2025 (Steve)
+		Added 5 second timeout to each ip reputation lookup. v0.20.0 - 22 May 2025 (Steve)
 		Added IP Reputation lookup capability.
 Relevant config.ini settings will appear after first execution.
 		Added reputation pie chart and Attacker location map.
 		"Show ____" buttons text now swap to "Hide ____" after clicking.
 		Corrected timestamps in combined graph to UTC.
-		Better handling of boolean options in config.ini Improved json_launcher error reporting.
+		Better handling of boolean options in config.ini.
+		Improved json_launcher error reporting.
-		Added proxy capability
+		Added proxy capability.
 	v0.19.4 - 16 May 2025 (Prateek)
-		Fixed a bug related to last merge v0.19.3 - 02 May 2025 (Prateek)
+		Fixed a bug related to last merge. v0.19.3 - 02 May 2025 (Prateek)
-		Add all State 6 / Blocking state footprints to the report v0.19.2 - 3 April 2025 (Steve)
+		Add all State 6 / Blocking state footprints to the report. v0.19.2 - 3 April 2025 (Steve)
 		Fixed an issue in resolving DP names in execution details.
-		Sample IPs are now sorted
+		Sample IPs are now sorted.
 	v0.19.1 - 13 March 2025 (Prateek)
 		Modified the logic to calculate "Time taken to optimize and create the final footprint" to avoid negative values. v0.19.0 - 10 March 2025 (Steve)